trek-view/basecamp/_posts/2020-08-21-using-street-level-imagery-to-improve-the-map.md

 For example, click a path and look at how it has already been classified.
 Is the surface type noted?
 Are there any additional tags that might be useful?

 After a few minutes of editing, you'll get the hang of it and will be an expert map maker in no time.

-Expect to see this functionality make its way into [Map the Paths](https://www.mapthepaths.com) over the coming weeks.